 Max DTI Ratio for VA Loans

-For VA loans, the maximum debt-to-income ratio is 41% (back-end).
+However, if it’s manually underwritten then the maximum debt-to-income ratio is 41% (back-end).
+There is no front-end requirement for VA loans.
 Again, as with FHA loans, if you have compensating factors and the lender allows it, you can exceed the 41% threshold.

 Specifically, if your residual income is 120% of the acceptable limit for your geography, the 41% DTI limit can be exceeded, so long as the lender gives you the go-ahead.